MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 #### Description

-Raised when the embedded dossier instance id changes.
+Raised when the embedded dashboard instance id changes.

 #### Content